DeepRepViz: Identifying Confounders in Deep Learning Model Predictions: Discussion and Conclusion

-Overall, we would emphasize that researchers should not consider identifying confounders and applying deconfounding methods as a single step of their predictive modeling analysis.
-Instead, they should consider confounder identification and deconfounding as an iterative procedure.
-Such an iterative procedure is essential for uncovering clinically relevant brain-phenotype relationships using machine learning \cite{rane23_eating}.
-We present \textit{DeepRepViz} as a versatile tool for iterative analysis, opening pathways for medical discovery from neuroimaging data with DL.
-Researchers can apply \textit{DeepRepViz} not only to neuroimaging but also to any predictive DL model-based discovery.
-It is made publicly available at \url{https://deep-rep-viz.vercel.app} and instructions on how to use the tool is provided in the tool documentation \footnotemark\ref{doc}.
+Finally, in population neuroscience studies using predictive models, confounder identification and confound control should not be viewed as a single step in the analysis.
+Rather, they should be considered an iterative process that helps us uncover clinically relevant brain-phenotype relationships with low effect sizes using machine learning \cite{rane22_imagen}.
+We present \textit{DeepRepViz} as a versatile tool for iteratively validating DL models, opening pathways for medical discovery from neuroimaging data with DL.
+Researchers can apply \textit{DeepRepViz} not only to neuroimaging but also to any other exploratory research using predictive DL models.
+The tool is publicly available at \url{https://deep-rep-viz.vercel.app}, and instructions on how to use it are provided in the tool documentation$^{\ref{doc}}$.